Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's

 One of the ways to do this is to get a tick puller.
 These tools are kind of like a set of pliers, and you can use these to pull out the tick.
 You should be able to twist and pull the entire tick out, and this is what you want to do.
 Sometimes a little bit of the tick gets stuck in the body; you should take extra care to remove this as well.

 My German Shepherds didn’t have ticks often.
 In my country and where we live ticks are rather rare.
-I use a kind of tick puller or 'plier'.
+I use a kind of tick puller or 'plier.'
 With it, you can grab the tick, twist, and pull it out as a whole.
 We have other tick removal tools, one that you just have to pull up.
 With the right technique, there are enough decent tools that work well and remove ticks completely in one smooth motion.

 Always make sure you’ve pulled out the tick completely—95% of the time you probably have, just make sure otherwise the dogs can get an infection or some ticks can partially regrow.

 Tick Prevention Products for Dogs

 There are a lot of tick prevention products out there that are marketed for helping dogs.
-Unfortunately, a lot of these products are filled with just as many synthetic compounds as most of the insect repellant that’s made for humans.
+Unfortunately, a lot of these products are filled with just as many synthetic compounds as most of the insect repellants that are made for humans.
 Dogs are much more sensitive than humans in some ways, so you wouldn’t want to subject them to these dangerous chemicals unless your veterinarian sees no other valid options.